 When Sam (the guide) called everyone back to open the curtains, we were led to our Proudfoot table.
 The food smelled and looked delicious.
 We took our seats, Sam told us the menu, and we ate.
 We ate A LOT.
-There were all kinds of meat, roasted potatoes, carrots, sweet potatoes and parsnips, salad, gravy, chutneys, bread, and butter.
+There were all kinds of meat, roasted potatoes, carrots, sweet potatoes (or kumaras, as they’re known in NZ) and parsnips, salad, gravy, chutneys, bread, and butter.
 There was a lot of things we still don’t know what they were because we couldn’t hear what Sam was saying.

 There was water, tea, and coffee for us throughout dinner.

 When we were finished, they brought the dessert.
 There were 5 different desserts.
 I was only able to try 3 of them – couldn’t really have anything or I would burst.
 It was amazing.
 The toffee sauce?
 Oh, dreamy.